Cloud-Computing-Spring-2025/handson-8-spark-sql-and-dataframes-malamuru/README.md

 ## **Prerequisites**

-Before starting the assignment, ensure you have the following software installed and properly configured on your machine:
+Before starting the assignment, ensure we have the following software installed and properly configured on our machine:

 1. **Python 3.x**:
    - [Download and Install Python](https://www.python.org/downloads/)